-4r.
-Eryan not only graciously permits a democratic party to name a candidate nom he has done his best to defeat in vance, but he places him on a platform the a hole in it big enough to drop the tire party through.
+Mr. Eryan not only graciously permits the democratic party to name a candidate whom he has done his best to defeat in advance, but he places him on a platform with a hole in it big enough to drop the nitre party through.

-party through, bad enough to have Mr. Bryan dom-

-William J. Bryanism and David B. Hillism is insupportable.
+It is bad enough to have Mr. Bryan dominating radical democratic conventions.
+When Mr. Bryan is able to slience a "conservative" democratic convention the situation becomes intolerable.
+A mixture of William J. Bryanism and David B. Hillism is insupportable.